By: Amberlyn Jones with contributed support from PBD Parents & PBD Staff

 Dance bags can be packed in a suitcase!
-Empty them, fold them flat and put them in the bottom of the case and pack clothing and bag contents on top or use them as carry-ons!
+Empty the bag, fold it flat and put it in the bottom of the case and pack clothing and bag contents on top or use the bag as a carry-on!

 Bring backups!
-Fishnets, tights, leotards, white dance shirts, ties, accessories, lashes for those that need them.
+Fishnet, tights, leotards, white dance shirts, ties, accessories, lashes for those that need them.
 Check out the list on the PBD Website resources page for an idea of what to bring.

 Don’t forget your PBD gear!
 Wear it with pride to cheer on our dancers!

 Dancers do not need to pack a lot of extra “normal (school) clothes”.
 They will wear dance or syllabus clothes to and from the Marriott and change into costumes on site.